rvaiya/keyd/man.md

 when held by assigning it to `overload(C, esc)`.
 A complete list of available actions can be found in *ACTIONS*.

+As a special case <key> may be 'noop' which causes it to be ignored.
+This can be used to simulate a modifier sequence with no attendant termination key:

+E.G

+`C-A-noop` will simulate the simultaneous depression and release of the control and alt keys.

 ## Layers

 Each configuration file consists of one or more layers.
 Each layer is a keymap